-Jungbauer is the President and Senior Partner of the law firm of Yaeger & Jungbauer Barristers, PLC.
-(YJB).
-This law firm is the ONLY Plaintiff’s FELA Law firm in the USA to be recognized by U.S. News and World Reports as in its First Tier of law firms on a National basis in 2010-2013, every year of such law firm rankings.
+Jungbauer is the President and Senior Partner of the law firm of Yaeger & Jungbauer Barristers, PLC (YJB).
+YJB is the ONLY firm in the country that focuses its practice on the representation of injured and discriminated-against railroad employees and their families to have been continuously recognized as a Best Law Firm by U.S. News and World Report since 2010, the first year that the publication recognized Railroad Law as a distinct practice area.
 YJB has represented Railroad workers since 1929.

 Significant Cases/Clients Represented